-Every barrio or district in Barcelona hosts its own annual fiesta, which you might as well join in with as the music, drums, noise of the crowds and general celebrations of the festival will keep you awake throughout the night anyway.
+Every barrio or borough in Barcelona hosts its own annual fiesta.
+You might as well join in, as the music, drums, noise of the crowds and general celebrations of the festival will keep you awake throughout the night.

 My favourite is La Fiesta Mayor de Gracia which is held in August.
-For a whole week Gràcia reverberates to the sound of music, processions of drummers and elaborately dressed devils lighting fireworks.
+For a whole week Gràcia reverberates to the sound of music, processions of drummers through decorated streets, and elaborately dressed devils lighting fireworks.

 National Spanish Holidays, Catalan public holidays and Barcelona only holidays